byeoon/HierarchyRenamer/README.md

   * The root of the project should be a Unity project.
   * Your packages should be in the "Packages" directory.
   * If you deviate from this folder structure, you'll need to update the paths that assume your package is in the "Packages" directory on lines 24, 38, 41 and 57.
-* If you want to store and generate your web files in a folder other than "Website" in the root, you can change the `listPublicDirectory` item [here in build-listing.yml](.github/workflows/build-listing.yml#L17).

 ## 🎉 Publishing a Release